civilservicelgbt/civilservicelgbt.github.io/_events/2023-05-22-election-2023-q-a-with-the-candidates.md

 permalink: /election/2023/candidate-q-and-a-1
 ---

->﻿ This event has been rescheduled to 5 June 2023.

 We are electing a new chair of the Civil Service LGBT+ Network.

 This event is an opportunity to ask the candidates that are running for chair questions about their plans and proposals.